moby/moby/docs/sources/reference/commandline/cli.md

 #### Find a Specific Port Mapping

-The `.Field` syntax doesn’t work when the field name begins with a number, but the template language’s `index`{.docutils .literal} function does.
-The `.NetworkSettings.Ports`{.docutils .literal} section contains a map of the internal port mappings to a list of external address/port objects, so to grab just the numeric public port, you use `index` to find the specific port map, and then `index` 0 contains first object inside of
+The `.Field` syntax doesn’t work when the field name begins with a number, but the template language’s `index` function does.
+The `.NetworkSettings.Ports` section contains a map of the internal port mappings to a list of external address/port objects, so to grab just the numeric public port, you use `index` to find the specific port map, and then `index` 0 contains first object inside of